ccano2011/Movie-Quest/README.md

     10/09/20:
         - Moved the "genre-picking" to Post MVP to prioritize efficiency in coding the basic functionality for the major components

+    10/13/20:
+        - Made the following changes to the component hierarchy:
+            - Removed "Options" component
+            - Moved the code within "Options" to "Choices" for better organization Component Hierarchy updated to appropriately reflect the changes.
+        - Updated deliverables on Timeframes.